Nashville shooter was ex-student with detailed plan to kill

 Before Monday’s violence in Nashville, there had been seven mass killings at K-12 schools since 2006 in which four or more people were killed within a 24-hour period, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University.
 In all of them, the shooters were males.

-Monday’s tragedy unfolded over roughly 14 minutes.
+Monday’s shooting unfolded over roughly 14 minutes.
 Police received the initial call about an active shooter at 10:13 a.m.

 Officers began clearing the first story of the school when they heard gunshots coming from the second level, Aaron said.
 Police later said the shooter fired at arriving officers from a second-story window and had come armed with significant ammunition.